Admissions Deadlines & Procedures

 This does not apply to portfolios.
 Dual degree applicants who wish to support their application to both programs with a portfolio, should submit two copies.
 THE GSAPP DOES NOT ACCEPT DIGITAL PORTFOLIOS.

 2. Three letters of recommendation are required for all degree program applications.
-Degree program applicants who wish to submit more than three should have the recommender submit his/her letter by email to firstname.lastname@example.org.
+Recommenders may submit their reference letters electronically through our application system.
+Degree program applicants who wish to submit more than three letters should have the additional recommender submit his/her letter by email to firstname.lastname@example.org.
 Letters received directly from applicants will not be accepted.

 3. Applicants to the New York/Paris, Visiting Scholar or Introduction to Architecture programs who chose to submit more than one letter of recommendation that is required, will need to provide the system with three recommenders in order to successfully submit their application.
 In the event an applicant wishes to submit 2 letters, they should list the third as JOHN DOE and designate them as an OFFLINE PROVIDER (no email address required).